ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: meas_chan_high_ref_level

     Stores the high reference level used in many scalar measurements.
 Different channels may have different reference  levels.
-Do not use the IVI-defined, nonchannel-based attributes such as NISCOPE_ATTR_MEAS_HIGH_REF if you use  this attribute to set various channels to different values.
+Do not use the IVI-defined, nonchannel-based attributes such as :py:data:`niscope.Session.MEAS_HIGH_REF` if you use  this attribute to set various channels to different values.
     Default: 90%